Group B Strep Test

 - Have GBS in your urine at any time during your current pregnancy

-Studies show it is not beneficial to give antibiotics during pregnancy.
-The bacteria have time to come back before you go into labor.
+Studies show it is not helpful to give antibiotics during pregnancy except in certain circumstances: 1) you are symptomatic or 2) you have a high level of bacteria present.
+The germs are not completely eliminated and have time to come back before you go into labor.

 In some cases, a baby may show signs of a GBS infection a week to a few months after birth.
-Babies who show signs of a later GBS infection are also treated with antibiotics.
+Babies who show signs of infection are treated with antibiotics.

 By Ginny Greene, Contributing Editor